26hzhang/bert_classification/README.md

 - numpy>=1.14.4
 - official tensorflow based bert code, get the code [`https://github.com/google-research/bert.git`]( https://github.com/google-research/bert.git) and place it under this repository.
-- pre-trained bert models (according to the tasks), after downloading, place the model dir under `checkpoint/`.
+- pre-trained bert models (according to the tasks), download and place to the `checkpoint/` directory.

 ```
 bert_classification/